-Services that are covered for you What you must pay when you get these services emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
-Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts You pay a \$0 copay per visit for Medicare-covered eye exams, Medicare-covered glaucoma screenings, and Medicare-covered diabetic retinopathy screenings.
+Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts

 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk Prior Authorization may be required. of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older Referral may be required.
-For people with diabetes, screening for diabetic retinopathy is covered once per year You pay a \$0 copay per visit.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who You pay a \$0 copay per visit for Medicare-covered eye exams, Medicare-covered glaucoma screenings, and Medicare-covered diabetic retinopathy screenings.

+Services that are covered for you What you must pay when you get these services are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year You pay a \$0 copay per visit.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 You pay a \$0 copay for one pair of Medicare-covered Eyeglasses or Contact Lenses after cataract surgery.
 Routine eye exam You pay a \$0 copay for a routine eye exam.
 Limited to 1 visit every year.
 Retinal imaging You pay a \$0 copay for retinal imaging.
 Note: Routine Eye Exam benefits provided by EyeMed.
-You must visit an EyeMed network provider to access the Limited to 1 visit every year.
+You must visit an EyeMed network provider to access the benefit.
+Review Provider Directory to find an EyeMed provider.
+Limited to 1 visit every year.
+Eyewear allowance for glasses (frame and lenses) or contact lenses (in lieu of eyeglasses) from a network provider up to \$300 every year.
+You are responsible for any amounts beyond the allowance.
+"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Prior Authorization may be Important: We cover the "Welcome to Medicare" required.